chefong/Expiry/README.md

 Navigate to localhost:3000 on a browser (if a browser window did not automatically open).
 This is what you should see.
 <p align="center"><img src="./src/assets/images/screenshot.png" width="90%"/></p>

+To test the application, you may upload the sample CSV files, which are located in the "data" directory.

 ## Functionality

 Filtering allows for displaying the couriers in a specified order.